 The Academy offers Personal Values lessons to all its students in both key stages.
-These lessons provide information and guidance on a range of topics, namely: emotional health and wellbeing, healthy relationships & SRE, peer on peer abuse, sexual harassment, domestic abuse, grooming, CSE, CCE, drugs and alcohol.
+These lessons provide information and guidance on a range of topics, namely: emotional health and wellbeing, healthy relationships & SRE, child on child abuse, sexual harassment, domestic abuse, grooming, CSE, CCE, drugs and alcohol.
 These topics are also addressed through year group assemblies, registration time activities led by the form tutor and students are signposted to appropriate agencies.
 Students are also signposted to information noticeboards located around the Academy.
-At Key Stage 3 students also access the statutory SRE curriculum and associated themes through a series of drop down sessions over the course of each academic year.
+Students may also access the statutory SRE curriculum and associated themes through a series of drop-down sessions over the course of each academic year.